cerdem12/MEMMAL/README.md

 3. (Optional) Install MOBILE and run it to obtain your favorite associations list.
 4. Upload the MOBILE produced files (associations list and data files) into the "input_files" folder.
 5. Run:
-    - `testMEMMAL` notebook: Runs all notebooks below.
+    - `testMEMMAL` notebook: Runs all the notebooks below.
-    - `enlargeModel` notebook: Main notebook to create updated input files for (SPARCED) model expansion.
+    - `enlargeModel` notebook: Main notebook to create updated input files for model (SPARCED) expansion.
-    - `createModel_o4a`: Creates and compiles integrated SBML model files.
+    - `createModel_o4a` notebook: Creates and compiles SBML model file.
-    - `runModel` notebook: Simulates and plots the model+data.
+    - `runModel` notebook: Simulates the model and plots the figures.

 ### Model testing